 This includes if the pupil has:

-- any exclusions at their current or previous school(s)
+- repeated suspensions or exclusions within the last 12 months at their current or previous school(s)

 - any involvement with key services/agencies